-49ers GM Trent Baalke confirms firing to radio station
+GM Trent Baalke out, coach Chip Kelly could be too for 49ers

 SANTA CLARA, Calif.
-(AP) — San Francisco 49ers general manager Trent Baalke says he has been fired by the team.
+(AP) — San Francisco general manager Trent Baalke has been fired and coach Chip Kelly is meeting with team CEO Jed York to determine his status after the 49ers tied a franchise record for losses in a season.

-Baalke confirmed the news on Sunday during his pregame interview with the team’s flagship radio station KNBR.
-The 49ers had no comment on Baalke’s announcement before the team’s season finale against Seattle.
+While the team has made no official announcement on any possible changes, Baalke confirmed his firing during his pregame interview with the team’s flagship radio station KNBR.

-Baalke helped build the roster that made three straight trips to the NFC title game from 2011-13 and one Super Bowl appearance.
-But the team has had declining win totals the past three seasons, including a record 13-game losing streak this year.
+Kelly said after San Francisco’s 25-23 loss to Seattle that he would meet with York.
+The loss meant the 49ers (2-14) tied the worst record in franchise history previously done in 1978, ’79 and 2004.

-“It didn’t surprise me,” Baalke told the radio station.
-“We’ve done some awful good things.
-Some very successful seasons.
-Unfortunately regret we weren’t able to bring a championship to the Bay Area, which they so deserve.
-I think the faithful has been great.
-Wish this organization nothing, but the best moving forward.
-I do see a bright future for them.”
+ESPN reported Saturday night that both Baalke and Kelly are expected to be fired after the season.

 Most Read Stories